As another tax season comes into play we offer our Canada Tax

 provinces except Quebec and Alberta, on behalf of the federal

-government, and remits it to Ottawa..
+government, and remits them to the appropriate entities.

 The provincial governments of New Brunswick, Newfoundland Nova